Archibald-Henville, Troy

 Biographical Text

-Troy Archibald-Henville officially had four spells at Exeter City.
-Starting with two loan spells, he then signed permanently before returning again after a four year absence.
+Troy Archibald-Henville officially had four spells at Exeter City between 2009 and 2018.
+Starting with two loan spells, he then signed permanently before returning again after a four-year absence.

 London-born Troy began his career at Tottenham Hotspur.
 He would go on to captain Spurs’ reserve side and feature in the first-team squad on two occasions including the North London derby in December 2007.

 After a temporary switch to Norwich City, Troy joined Exeter City on loan in January 2009 from then-parent club Tottenham.
-An imposing centre-half with a quick turn of pace, Troy made a big impact during his first stint in Devon helping the Grecians clinch promotion to the third tier of English football.
-Following a brief return to White Hart Lane, Troy returned for a second loan-spell at City in July 2009.
-This time there would be no return to Spurs as he put pen to paper on a permanent deal with the Grecians on 1 February 2010.
+An imposing centre-half with a quick turn of pace, Troy made a big impact during his first stint in Devon when he made nineteen league appearances and helped the Grecians clinch promotion to the third tier of English football.
+Following a brief return to White Hart Lane, Troy was back for a second loan-spell at City in July 2009 and, after a further fifteen league outings, put put pen to paper on a permanent deal with the Grecians on 1 February 2010.

-A knee injury curtailed his 2009/10 campaign, but Troy would go on to make eighty-one appearances for the Grecians overall and secure the supporter’s Player of the Year accolade for 2011/12.
+A knee injury curtailed his 2009/10 campaign, but Troy would go on to make eighty-one appearances for the Grecians during this period and secure the supporter’s Player of the Year accolade for 2011/12 before leaving the club in June 2012 to sign for Swindon Town.

-After spells with Swindon Town and Carlisle United, Troy returned to the Grecians in 2016 in what he described as a ‘homecoming’.
-He was released by the Grecians at the end of the 2017/18 season and later worked as a youth coach at Tottenham Hotspur.
+After two seasons in Wiltshire, and a similar stint with Carlisle United, Troy returned to the St James' Park in 2016 in what he described as a ‘homecoming’.
+After a further eighteen league games (and two in the play-offs), he was released by the Grecians at the end of the 2017/18 season and later worked as a youth coach at Tottenham Hotspur.

 Appearances